JhersonCastro/PostHiveDemo/README.md

 The platform follows a layered architecture:

-- **Frontend:** Developed using Blazor WebAssembly with MudBlazor for UI components and Bootstrap for additional styling
+- **Frontend:** Developed using Blazor WebAssembly with MudBlazor for UI components and Bootstrap for additional styling.
-- **Backend:** Built with C# using Blazor Server or WebAssembly features
+- **Backend:** Built with C# using Blazor Server or WebAssembly features.
-- **Database:** Relational model implemented using SQL Server, accessed through Entity Framework Core
+- **Database:** Relational model implemented using SQL Server, accessed through Entity Framework Core.
-- **Security:** Authentication handled via bcrypt, with proper input validation and secure data handling practices
+- **Security:** Authentication handled via bcrypt, with proper input validation and secure data handling practices.
-- -

 ### Technologies Used